Ruler of Ras Al Khaimah performs the Eid Al Fitr prayer at the Great Eid Chapel in Khuzam

-His Highness Sheikh Saud bin Saqr Al Qasimi, Member of the Supreme Council, Ruler of Ras Al Khaimah, accompanied by His Highness Sheikh Mohammed bin Saud bin Saqr Al Qasimi, Crown Prince of Ras Al Khaimah, performs the Eid Al Fitr prayer at the Great Eid Prayer in Khuzam in Ras Al Khaimah.
+His Highness Sheikh Saud bin Saqr Al Qasimi, Member of the Supreme Council and Ruler of Ras Al Khaimah, accompanied by His Highness Sheikh Mohammed bin Saud bin Saqr Al Qasimi, Crown Prince of Ras Al Khaimah, performed this morning the Eid Al Fitr prayer at the Great Eid Prayer in Khuzam in Ras Al Khaimah.

-The prayer is performed alongside their Highnesses, Sheikh Ahmed bin Saud bin Saqr Al Qasimi, Head of the General Services Department in Ras Al Khaimah, Sheikh Khalid bin Saud bin Saqr Al Qasimi, Vice Chairman of the Board of Directors of the Investment and Development Office in Ras Al Khaimah, Sheikh Saqr bin Saud bin Saqr Al Qasimi, and a number Among the sheikhs, senior officials, heads and directors of federal and local departments, the masses of citizens, and members of the Arab and Islamic communities residing in the country.
+The prayer was performed alongside their Highnesses, Sheikh Omar bin Saqr Al Qasimi, Sheikh Ahmed bin Saqr Al Qasimi, Head of the Customs Department, Sheikh Ahmed bin Saud bin Saqr Al Qasimi, Head of the General Services Department in Ras Al Khaimah, and Sheikh Khalid bin Saud bin Saqr Al Qasimi, Vice Chairman of the Board of Directors of the Investment and Development Office.
+In Ras Al Khaimah, Sheikh Saqr bin Saud bin Saqr Al Qasimi, a number of sheikhs, senior officials, heads and directors of federal and local departments, the masses of citizens, and children of Arab and Islamic communities residing in the country.

-His Highness, the Ruler of Ras Al Khaimah, receives, at the Hospitality Council in Khozam, well-wishers on this blessed occasion, including sheikhs, senior officials, heads and directors of federal and local departments, citizens and members of the Arab and Islamic communities.
+In his sermon, the Imam congratulated Muslims for their fasting and standing in prayer during the month of goodness, mercy and forgiveness.
+He said: The day of Eid is a day of joy and an occasion for mutual affection, mercy, love and respect among people.

+In his sermon, His Eminence addressed the lofty lessons, sermons and values that our true religion calls for, and which every Muslim must adhere to in order for goodness to prevail and love to prevail, thanking God Almighty for His countless blessings.

 #Ruler #Ras #Khaimah #performs #Eid #Fitr #prayer #Great #Eid #Chapel #Khuzam